lucasdillmann/nginx-ignition/README.md

 ## Configuration

 Check [this documentation file](docs/configuration-properties.md) for more details about the available configuration properties and some common use-case examples.

+## Troubleshooting

+Check [this documentation file](docs/troubleshooting.md) for more details about how to troubleshoot the application and some common recovery operations, like resetting your password.

 ## Contributing and feedback